vrld/hump/docs/gamestate.rst

     Called every time when entering the state.
 See :func:`Gamestate.switch`.

 ``leave()``
     Called when leaving a state.
-See :func:`Gamestate.switch` and :func:`Gamestate.push`.
+See :func:`Gamestate.switch` and :func:`Gamestate.pop`.

 ``resume()``
     Called when re-entering a state by :func:`Gamestate.pop`-ing another state.